-Leukaemia Busters was founded in 1989 by three sets of parents, Wendy & Robert Sutcliffe, Julie & Paul Daws and David and Bee Flavell, whose children at that time were undergoing treatment at Southampton General Hospital for leukaemia or lymphoma.
-One of these sets of parents, David & Bee Flavell, were already research scientists working on developing monoclonal antibodies for the diagnosis of leukaemia and lymphoma in their laboratories at Southampton General Hospital and it was their vision to take those antibodies and use them for the targeted treatment of the very disease afflicting their only child, Simon.
+Leukaemia Busters was founded in 1989 by three sets of parents, Wendy & Robert Sutcliffe, Julie & Paul Daws and Drs David and Sopsamorn (Bee) Flavell, whose children at that time were undergoing treatment at Southampton General Hospital for leukaemia or lymphoma.
+One of these sets of parents, Drs David & Bee Flavell, were already medical research scientists working on developing monoclonal antibodies for the diagnosis of leukaemia and lymphoma in their laboratories at Southampton General Hospital and it was their vision to fund research which would take those antibodies and use them for the targeted treatment of the very disease afflicting their only child, Simon.

 So Leukaemia Busters was born from an urgent medical need and a shared common vision in which leukaemia and lymphoma could be easily and effectively treated by antibodies without the nasty and potentially life threatening side effects of conventional chemotherapy that the founding parent’s children had to endure.